getporter/operator/README.md

 string, or service principal environment variables.

 ### porter-config

 These secrets are copied into the pod as files to tell Porter where to save its data and resolve secrets.
+This is generated for you by the **configure-namespace** custom action of the porter-operator bundle.

 ```
 kubectl create secret generic porter-config \